Part I: "Dolce Far Niente"

 Note: The moment I set foot in Napoli and got into a taxi, I thought how much this place looks like my city, Athens.
 But soon I realized that this city is much more overwhelming than Athens.
 Everything is more intense here, both the good and the bad things.

 At first, the relentless disorder overwhelmed me, but, soon the vibrant, gritty city began to grow on me.
 It would be, though, a lie not to mention several things that drive me crazy.

 (*) the photos I use in this chapter have been chosen to exorcise evil. Ιn Napoli, they believe in the evil eye.

 The taxi driver from the airport, a very polite and talkative man in his early forties, overcharged us.
 I did not want to start my holidays with arguments, so I let it go: besides it was only 4€ more than the set price…not big deal, but the way he tried to justify his cheating made me think “oh yes Kostas, welcome to Napoli”.

-I got off the train with two senior friends who had to use the elevator to go up from the tracks to the surface, instead of using the stairs (available for the fit ones).
+One day I got off the underground train with two senior friends who had to use the elevator to go up from the tracks to the surface, instead of using the stairs (available for the fit ones).
 At the elevator wait the three of us and two young mothers with 5 noisy, spoiled children.
-The elevator arrives and we all get inside, but the doors do not close, most probably because we are over the limit which is 1,000kg !!!).
+The elevator arrives and we all get inside, but the doors do not close, most probably because we are overweight (the limit is 1,000kg !!!).